fusion809/hyprland-configs/README.md

 * RAM usage percentage.
 * Keyboard layout (just the two-letter initial though).
 * Clock with AM/PM time with seconds, short day of the week name, day of the month/month of the year/year (short format).
+* Updates, only shown when they are available.
+Will list how many (courtesy of [waybar-module-pacman-updates](https://github.com/coffebar/waybar-module-pacman-updates)) are available.
 * A menu that gives logout, shutdown, reboot, hibernate and suspend options.

 # Chrome notifications, how to prevent them take up a whole window